Visit our online Jewelry Shop

 Sam Kramer

 New York, NY -Greenwich Village must have been a cool place to live during the late thirties and onward into the 1960s.
 Sam Kramer was one of many "artist" jewelers that had studios there creating fabulous expressionistic jewelry.
 While Sam did take some jewelry making and gemology classes he was a journalist by training.
 After working a while at a newspaper he went to work for a jewelry store.
 He moved to New York during the 1950s where he opened his first studio.
 His jewelry shows his surrealist eccentricities.
 He was a groundbreaker, tearing down the notions of what jewelry was and how it was perceived.
 Jewelry as art!
 His pieces command a high price.
-Layering and assemblage.
+Known for surrealist designs, layering, multilevel design and assemblage.
 Mixed materials, sometimes used stones as decoration.
+Sam Kramer passed away in 1964.
 Back to top

 Esther Lewittes